-Assuming the exercise of all outstanding warrants for cash, we will receive an aggregate of approximately \$281,174,770, but will not receive any proceeds from the sale of the shares of Common Stock issuable upon such exercise.
+Assuming the exercise of all outstanding warrants for cash, we will receive an aggregate of approximately \$494,614,770, but will not receive any proceeds from the sale of the shares of Common Stock issuable upon such exercise.
 We expect to use the net proceeds from the exercise of the Warrants, if any, for general corporate purposes.
 We will have broad discretion over the use of any proceeds from the exercise of the Warrants.
 There is no assurance that the holders of the Warrants will elect to exercise for cash any or all of such Warrants.
-To the extent that any outstanding Warrants are exercised on a "cashless basis" (if permitted in the future), the amount of cash we would receive from the exercise of the Warrants will decrease.
+To the extent that any Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.